Bankrupt Walter Energy gets nod from judge to end labor pacts

-SAN FRANCISCO (Reuters) - A federal judge granted approval for coal producer Walter Energy Inc to reject its labor agreements and end retiree benefits, which the bankrupt U.S. company said was needed in order to sell off its operations, given the industry’s dire straits.
+SAN FRANCISCO, Dec 29 (Reuters) - A federal judge granted approval for coal producer Walter Energy Inc to reject its labor agreements and end retiree benefits, which the bankrupt U.S. company said was needed in order to sell off its operations, given the industry’s dire straits.

 U.S. Bankruptcy Judge Tamara Mitchell said in a 57-page opinion published on Monday that Walter’s situation would go from bad to worse if it had to maintain its collective bargaining agreements and retiree benefits.